bridgetcundelan/AB-Test-Marketing-Campaign/README.md

 <b> Business Task: </b> Analyze performance of both campaigns to uncover trends & insights and determine if company should launch new campaign or if they need to make modifications before launch. <br>

-<b> Business Objectives: </b> <br>

 <b> Tools: </b> I will be using Excel for data cleaning, SQL for analysis, and Tableau for visualization. <br>

 <b> The Dataset: </b> <br>
-Public dataset found on Kaggle called "A/B Testing DataSet" https://www.kaggle.com/datasets/amirmotefaker/ab-testing-dataset/data <br>
+Public dataset found on Kaggle titled: [A/B Testing DataSet](https://www.kaggle.com/datasets/amirmotefaker/ab-testing-dataset/data)<br>

 A/B testing helps in finding a better approach to finding customers, marketing products, getting a higher reach, or anything that helps a business convert most of its target customers into actual customers. <br>